sy-nguyen-van/DE_Jaya_Synthesis_Four_Bar_Mechanisms/README.md

-# 🤖 Dimensional Synthesis of Four-Bar Mechanisms Based on a Hybrid-Combined Differential Evolution and Jaya Algorithm
+## ⛓️ Dimensional Synthesis of Four-Bar Mechanisms

 This repository contains MATLAB codes developed and used in the following paper: